Schemas as Single Sources of Truth

 Schema generator

-Like with all elements of our recommended way of working, there is a turborepo generator to help you create a schema in a specific workspace:
+Like all elements of our recommended way of working, there is a turborepo generator to help create a schema in a specific workspace:

 >>> Modify "your-project" using custom generators